logmannn/Rails-Authentication-Independent-Project/README.md

 * Database setup...
 * * Database setup: Run `rake db:migrate db:test:prepare` to prepare the database and create the Active Record schema.rb file, respectively.

+* rake db:seed

 * Rails server: Run `$ rails server` to start the Rails server.
 Navigate to `http://localhost:3000`.
 Refresh the page to reload any changes to the source files.

 ### Known bugs
 * Most Nav links only work on home page
-* Blogs are still linkedin under pictures
+* Blogs are still linked under pictures
+* Blogs added don't accept html

 #### Special thanks to NickoDelaCruz and r-craig73 that helped to develop the previous project that this portfolio site is based on.